Particle detection performance and Geant4 simulation with low-cost CMOS technology: Introduction

 \section{Introduction}

 Imaging sensors based on metal oxide semiconductors (CMOS), designed to take photographs, have been widely used to detect particles such as gamma rays, electrons, alphas, etc \cite{PEREZ2016171, 7237371, 8645967, Lipovetzky2020}.
-One low-cost commercial CMOS sensor that has been used for this purpose is the 5 Mp OmniVision OV5647 camera, which has shown good results in particle detection, such as discriminating between alpha and non-alpha particles by identifying and extracting ionization events \cite{8645967} and photon imaging using fluorescence X-rays and gamma rays \cite{Lipovetzky2020, LIPOVETZKY2020108244}.
+One low-cost commercial CMOS sensor that has been used for this purpose is the 5 Mp OmniVision OV5647 camera, which has shown good results in particle detection, such as discriminating between alpha and non-alpha particles by identifying and extracting ionization events \cite{8645967} and photon imaging using fluorescence X-rays and gamma rays \cite{Lipovetzky2020}.

-In this work, we define a simple experimental setup to detect electrons and photons from radioactive sources using the OV5647 sensor inside a dark box.
-The setup includes a Raspberry Pi 3b for data taking and precisely configuring the sensor settings with Picamera libraries, for making stable and sensitive measurements.
+In this work, we define a straightforward experimental setup to detect electrons and photons from radioactive sources (Sr-90 and Cs-137) using the OV5647 sensor enclosed within a dark box.
+The setup includes a Raspberry Pi 3b for data acquisition.
+We provide a detailed description of the camera settings, configured using the Picamera libraries, to ensure stable and sensitive measurements.
+In addition, we outline a procedure to effectively eliminate background noise, ensuring the detection of pure signals from radioactive sources, identifying clusters of pixels corresponding to particle events.

-To reproduce the data, we implement a detailed simulation of the geometry and materials of the OV5647 sensor with Geant4 and also simulate its irradiation with radioactive sources (Sr90 and Cs137).
-We transform deposited energy to ADC counts and then identify clusters of pixels signaling particle events.
+To reproduce the experimental data, we implement, for the first time, a detailed simulation of a commercial sensor.
+Our simulation is divided into two main steps.
+First, we use Geant4 to model the geometry and materials of the sensor and radioactive sources, yielding the energy deposited in the pixel matrix.
+In the second step, we employ a custom algorithm to simulate charge diffusion, and to convert energy deposition into ADC counts.